mjalen/Ray-Tracer/README.md

 - Have fun! :D

 This project is based on the book ['Ray Tracing in One Weekend'](https://raytracing.github.io/books/RayTracingInOneWeekend.html) by Peter Shirley.
 This is my first time reading this book, and it is very helpful and fast.
-Changes made between this project and the source book are found under 'Project Deviations From Book'.

-This project is based on the book ['Ray Tracing in One Weekend'](https://raytracing.github.io/books/RayTracingInOneWeekend.html) by Peter Shirley.
-This is my first time reading this book, and it is very helpful and fast.
-The changes this project make from 'Ray Tracing in One Weekend' can be seen \[here]\(## Project Deviations From Book).
+The changes this project make from 'Ray Tracing in One Weekend' can be seen [here](## Project Deviations From Book).

 This project uses the Rust programming language.
 There are two reasons for this.
 The first is that I learn quicker by re-writing content in my own words.
 Translating from C++ to Rust is helpful because it has me THINK about what the code I am copying does.
 The second reason for using Rust is the hype.
 I have heard a lot of hype around Rust and was curious how great it really was.
 Spoilers: Rust is awesome.